Uchiha-Itachi001/Shinobi_Realm-Anime-website-/docs/ABOUT_PAGE_DOCUMENTATION.md

 ## Overview

-The **about.html** page showcases the team behind ShinobiRealm, provides information about the website, and includes a contact section.
-It features animated team member cards with hover effects and social media integration.
+The **about.html** page showcases the developer behind ShinobiRealm, highlighting their skills, experience, and contact information.
+It features an animated profile card with hover effects, social media integration, and a contact form.
+The page uses a modern design with gradients, animations, and responsive layouts.

 ---